Last Updated: 7 June, 2021

-The trick is simply to analyse the data provided by Thames Water.
+The trick is simply to analyze the data provided by Thames Water.

 The data provided indicates that out of the 11 metrics tested for 10 had safe levels and 1 metric remains unknown.